ishancoderr/Landslide_-Identifier/README.md

 Very Low Risk Area = 451.913 km2 (17%)

-●	Above percentages and Landslide susceptibility Map was used for mobile application as follows.
+●	Above percentages and Landslide susceptibility Map was used for mobile application.